-Press the button + for 2-3 seconds.
-The display changes to the Setup menu of the speedometer functions.
+Press the button # for 2-3 seconds.
+The display changes to the functions setup menu.
 Briefly press the button +.
-Next display mode Press the button = for 2-3 seconds.
-No function Briefly press the button =.
-No function for 2-3 seconds.
+Next display mode Press the button for 2-3 seconds.
+No function Briefly press the button .
+No function

 7.9 Setup menu